SiweiMa/concrete-strength-prediction/README.md

 <img src="https://github.com/SiweiMa/concrete-strength-prediction/blob/main/images/ptest.png" width="600">

->Figure 5.
-Feature importance.
+>Figure 4.
+The empirical p-test on feature importance.

 Furthermore, we also keep decreasing the number of features to 9 based on domain knowledge.
 The ranking of permutation importance of the selected features is shown below.

 ![](images/feature_importance.png)
->Figure 6.
+>Figure 5.
 Feature importance.

 ## Prediction
 After filtering out the correlated features, we apply the model to the hold-out test data to examine the performance.
 The model gives reasonable predictions ranging from 20-90 MPa. **It gives RMSE of 7.81 MPa**.

 ![](images/prediction.png)
->Figure 5.
+>Figure 6.
 The strength prediction by extra tree regressor.

 ## Limitation